Todd Lamb (politician)

-Todd Lamb (born October 19, 1971) is an American politician and university administrator who is the current president of the University of Central Oklahoma.
+Todd G. Lamb (born October 19, 1971) is an American politician and university administrator who is the current president of the University of Central Oklahoma.
 He previously served as the 16th lieutenant governor of Oklahoma from 2011 to 2019 and as a member of the Oklahoma state senate from 2005 to 2011.
 He is a member of the Republican Party.

 In the 2018 Oklahoma gubernatorial election, Lamb campaigned for the Republican nomination, but placed third in the primary behind former Oklahoma City mayor Mick Cornett and Kevin Stitt, who advanced to a runoff.

 Early life and education

 Lamb is the son of Norman Lamb and Belva Lamb.
 Lamb was raised in Enid, Oklahoma, and graduated from Enid High School.
 Lamb attended Louisiana Tech University, where he was member of the Louisiana Tech Bulldogs football team.
 After two years at La.
 Tech, he transferred to Oklahoma State University where he received his bachelor's degree.
 Todd also received his Juris Doctor from Oklahoma City University School of Law.